Datar–Mathews method for real option valuation: Triangular form (Range Option)

 The probability of the project being in the money and launched is the proportional area of the truncated distribution relative to the complete triangular distribution.
-This partial expectation is computed by the cumulative distribution function (CDF) given the probability distribution will be found at a value greater than or equal to X for a right tail:
+(See Fig. 16) This partial expectation is computed by the cumulative distribution function (CDF) given the probability distribution will be found at a value greater than or equal to X:

 The DM Range Option value, or project investment, is:

 Use of a DM Range Option facilitates the application of real option valuation to future project investments.
 The DM Range Option provides an estimate of valuation that differs marginally with that of the DM Option algebraic lognormal distribution form.
 However, the projected future value outcome, S, of a project is rarely based on a lognormal distribution derived from historical asset returns, as is a financial option.
 Rather, the future value outcome, S, (as well as the strike price, X, and the standard deviation, SD), is more than likely a three-point estimation based on engineering and marketing parameters.
 Therefore, the ease of application of the DM Range Option is often justified by its expediency and is sufficient to estimate the conditional value of a future project.

+Multi-stage (Compound) Option

+Timothy Luehrman in an HBR article states: “In financial terms, a business strategy is much more like a series of options than a series of static cash flows or even decision trees.
+Executing a strategy almost always involves making a sequence of risky decisions.”
+A multi-stage business strategy valuation can be modeled as a sequence of staged contingent investment decisions structured as a series of DM single-stage options.

+In valuing a complex strategic opportunity, a multi-stage, or compound option, is a more accurate, but more mathematically demanding, approach than simpler calculations using decision tree model, influence diagrams, or lattice/binomial model approaches.
+Each stage is contingent on the execution or abandonment (gain/success or loss/failure) of the subsequent stage accounting for the investment cost of the preceding stages.

+The literature references several approaches to modeling a multi-stage option.
+A three-stage option (1 Proof of concept, 2 Prototype Development, 3 Launch/ Production) can be modeled as:

+The valuation then occurs in reverse order conditioned on success or failure at each stage.
+The nominal value of this three-stage option is the mean of the multiple (typically several thousand k trials) simulated cash flows.